jonaswagner2826/TeachingPortfolio/LectureExample_2ndOrderSystemDynamcis/lectureOutline.md

       - use $U(s)$ as step-response
       - split into components for laplace table
       - inverse Laplace in terms of $\Delta(s)$ terms
+        - (pick easy examples to do all the small details...)
   - **Bring it to the charectoristic polynomial**
     - Get the response in terms of $\Delta(s)$ terms...
+      - 2 real vs repeated vs complex roots
+      - damped, critically damped, underdamped
 - Bring back to motivating example
   - (results laid out on slides)
   - Have $m$, $b$, and $k$ to tune